 There are 3 key components in email authentication that businesses can set up so that ESPs can verify their identity and legitimacy:

-Sender publishes the list of authorized sources (IPs or 3rd party servers) in domain DNS
+Step 1.
+The sender publishes the list of authorized sources (IPs or 3rd party servers) in the domain DNS.

-Upon receiving email, Receiver makes request to Sender’s domain DNS to retrieve the list of authorized sources.
+Step 2.
+Upon receiving the email, the Receiver makes a request to the Sender’s domain DNS to retrieve the list of authorized sources.

-Receiver checks if IP address, which email came from, is in published sources list.
+Step 3.
+Receiver checks if the Sender’s IP address is in the published sources list.

-Depending on success or failure of sources check the relevant policy is being applied.
+Step 4.
+Depending on the success or failure of sources check the relevant policy is being applied.

 - + pass